6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Is intermittent fasting good for bodybuilding?

-Since it spikes human growth hormone 4-5 times as much as exercise, intermittent fasting is an excellent bodybuilding option.
+Since it spikes human growth hormone 4-5 times as much as exercise, intermittent fasting is an excellent bodybuilding support.

 How do you get enough protein when intermittent fasting?